melissacanazon/map2cmdb/README.md

-# map2cmdb
+# map2cmdb  ***Bare with me, I just started learning python 2 weeks ago, so my code is not pretty, but it works!***

-this is a couple scripts I am working on to crawl through a Qualys Map spreadsheet and a CMDB spreadsheet, and compare entries for asset management.
+Couple of scripts I am working on to crawl through a Qualys Map and a CMDB spreadsheet, and compare entries for asset management.
+It will eventually connect to the Qualys API, create new tags (if need be), and add tags to assets based on owner in the CMDB.
+It also creates a list of assets that are not in the CMDB (or are missing info) to turn over to asset management.

 It will eventually connect to the Qualys API, create new tags (if need be), and add tags to assets based on owner in the CMDB